Siri on iOS enables a more intelligent Spotlight Search with proactive suggestions that make your device more helpful

-How to disable Siri Suggestions in Spotlight Search
+How to turn off Siri Suggestions in Spotlight Search

 Step 1: Launch Settings on your iOS device.

 Step 2: Go to the General → Siri & Search section.

 Step 3: Flip the switch next to Suggestions in Search the OFF position.